MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-proxy.md

 Although most gateway configuration settings can be changed by using the on-premises data gateway app, proxy information is configured within a .NET configuration file.
 The location and file names are different, depending on the gateway you're using.

-Two main configuration files are involved with the gateway in which proxy settings can be edited:
+There are three configuration files associated with using a proxy with the on-premises data gateway.
+The following two main configuration files are involved with the gateway in which proxy settings can be edited.

 * The first file is for the configuration screens that actually configure the gateway.
 If you're having issues configuring the gateway, look at the following file: _C:\Program Files\On-premises data gateway\enterprisegatewayconfigurator.exe.config_.
 * The second file is for the actual Windows service that interacts with the cloud service using the gateway.
 This file handles the requests: _C:\Program Files\On-premises data gateway\Microsoft.PowerBI.EnterpriseGateway.exe.config_.

 If you're going to make changes to the proxy configuration, these files must be edited so that proxy configurations are exactly the same in both files.

+Also, a third file will need to be edited for the gateway to connect to cloud data sources through a proxy.

+* _C:\Program Files\On-premises data gateway\m\Microsoft.Mashup.Container.NetFX45.exe.config_

+The following section describes how to edit these files.

 ## Configure proxy settings